aws-samples/amazon-transcribe-live-call-analytics/lca-chimevc-stack/LambdaHookFunction.md

 5. Override the default toNumber (System Phone number)
 6. Override the default fromNumber (Caller Phone number)
 7. Selectively choose whether to save call recording to S3
+8. Attach optional arbitrary metadata json object to call record, for use by downstream custom applications via the LCA graphQL API or DynamoDB event sourcing table.
+NOTE metadatajson values are not currently used by the LCA UI.

 To use this feature:
 1. Implement a Lambda function with the desired business logic